 I’m going lay it all out here today and be completely honest with you.
 I’m struggling with my weight right now.
 I know, no one wants to hear the skinny girl complain about her weight, but I also feel that it’s rather disingenuous to post photo after photo of myself (only the ones that make me look good, of course; I delete hundreds that never make it to the blog) and act like it’s easy because it’s not.

-The years passed and with my 40th birthday looming, the numbers on the scale started inching up and my clothes started getting tight.
+The years passed, and with my 40th birthday looming, the numbers on the scale started inching up and my clothes started getting tight.
 I couldn’t seem to get back to my comfortable weight range no matter what I did.
 That’s when I started running and working out.
 I decided if I was going to have to make peace with a few extra pounds, then at least I’d be fit.
 So I got in shape.
-And while the scale never did return to my happy place, I was content with my size and felt like I probably looked better than when I weighed less but was “skinny fat” — which is the term for what I was for most of my life.
+And while the scale never did return to my happy place, I was content with my size and felt like I probably looked better than when I weighed less.

 But then good old plantar fasciitis set in, and now I can’t exercise like I should, and my 40-year-old metabolism isn’t working the way it used to, and this spring I’ve packed on a few pounds that just. will. not. let. go.